 Employment purposes include overseas assignments or client meetings, interviews, conferences, trainings in other countries, and travel needed to pursue a job with a foreign employer in the United States.

 The USCIS DACA National Standard Operating Procedures Manual provides that the humanitarian, educational, and employment categories “are to be construed broadly.”
-USCIS approves Advance Parole on a case-by-case basis.
+USCIS approves advance parole on a case-by-case basis.
 Therefore, there may be additional valid reasons for travel.
-However, an immigration attorney should be consulted by any person that wishes to obtain Advance Parole for DACA for reasons that does not fit the categories listed above.

 - Prepared and signed Form I-131, Application for Travel Document